The 2014 Richard Grand Legal Writing Competition

 FREQUENTLY ASKED QUESTIONS

-Answer: We think an excellent entry can be written in one or two days.
-We do not anticipate that you will spend all your extra time during the 10 days of the Competition writing and working on your entry.
+Answer: We think an excellent entry can be written in parts of one or two days.
+We do not anticipate that you will spend all your extra time during the ten days of the competition writing and working on your entry.

 Question: How important is proofreading, punctuation, spelling, and the like?

 Answer: Those things are less important than the story your entry will tell.
 But, we do hope you will proofread your entry.
-Professors Salmon and Gin will look primarily for an interesting, well-written entry.
+Professors Gin and Rabe will look primarily for an interesting, well-written entry.
 Their decisions will not be influenced by minor proofreading errors.
-We cannot guarantee, however, that the five outside judges - the ones who determine the order of the awards - will not take minor proofreading errors into account when making their decisions.
+We cannot guarantee, however, that the five outside judges —the ones who determine the order of the awards—will not take minor proofreading errors into account when making their decisions.

-Question: I e-mailed JJ Arevalo and received a competition number.
-I later decided not to enter the Competition.
+Question: In the first days of the competition, I received a competition number.
+I later decided not to enter the competition.
 Should I tell anyone?

 Answer: Yes.
-Please send an e-mail to Mr. Arevalo letting him know that you will not be submitting an entry.
-That way, we won't hunt around thinking we misplaced a submission.
+Please send an email to law-GrandCompetition@email.arizona.edu to let us know that you will not be submitting an entry.
+That way, we won’t think we misplaced a submission.